Skip to content

 Defensive biology

-If your report relates to sequence-of-concern screening or related tooling — bypasses, false negatives, suspected misuse — please use the GitHub Security Advisory channel and mark it as biosecurity-sensitive in the report body.
+Sequence-of-concern screening is a roadmap item; no screening tooling ships today.
+If a future report relates to such screening or related dual-use tooling — bypasses, false negatives, suspected misuse — please use the GitHub Security Advisory channel and mark it as biosecurity-sensitive in the report body.
 We will route it through the project's coordinated-disclosure process before any public discussion.

 Safe harbor